 Matthew Krissel's high aspirations for design inspire him to create meaningful solutions to complex problems.

-Matthew is currently working on several projects including New York University's 181 Mercer, a sustainable multi-use building in Manhattan's Greenwich Village.
+Matthew is currently working new Interdisciplinary Engineering building at the University of Washington, a mechanical engineering building at Carnegie Mellon University, and OpenHome, a high-performing, off-site fabricated house product developed in partnership with Bensonwood Homes.
 As the chair of KieranTimberlake's Digital Design Visioning Group, Matthew helps foster digital innovation, visualization, and knowledge sharing throughout the firm.

 Prior to joining KieranTimberlake, Matthew worked at Skidmore, Owings & Merrill and Kohn Pedersen Fox in New York City.